RTS2/rts2/scripts/rts2saf/sphinx/installation.rst

   ./rts2-configdb stars -c C0
   ./rts2-configdb stars -f W0

-The filters are stored in the Postgres DB table filters.
+The filters are stored in the Postgres DB table ``filters``.
 These entries are not strictly necessary but it is recommended to add them.